Péter Forgács – Looming Fire

 Supported by quotes from original letters, the footage shows daily life as lived by Europeans in the colonial era in full glory: the etiquette, the almost forgotten traditions, family life, the colours and the scents.
 Thus Looming Fire is able to add an extra dimension to the historiography of the Netherlands East Indies.
 Forgács: “I put my films together like musical pieces.
 I make compositions on the basis of the material I’ve found.
 They are personal interpretations of history, not documentaries aiming at objectivity.”

-Looming Fire is a multiple screen installation that offers an impression of the life led by the European elite and Indo people in colonial society, from the beginning of the previous century to the onset of the Second World War.
+Looming Fire offered an impression of the life led by the European elite and Indo people in colonial society, from the beginning of the previous century to the onset of the Second World War.
 Found footage filmmaker Péter Forgács drew on EYE’s rich home movie collection from the Netherlands East Indies, adapting the amateur footage and supplementing it with quotes from letters held by the Royal Tropical Institute (KIT).

 His highly individual adaptations of authentic family and amateur films, including those made for the series Private Hungary (1988-2008), were once described by a critic as a mix of ‘anthropology, theatre, documentary and private diary’.
 In 2007 Forgács was awarded the Erasmus prize for his contribution to the ‘culture and historical consciousness of Europe’.
-So far he has more than forty films to his name, including The Maelstroom, Angelos’ Film, Miss Universe 1929 and El perro negro, as well as three major installations.
+So far he has more than forty films to his name, including The Maelstroom (1997), Angelos’ Film (1999), Miss Universe 1929 (1997) and El perro negro (2005), as well as three major installations.

 His installation The Danube Exodus - The Rippling Currents of the River was shown amongst others in the Jewish Museum in Berlin, the Getty Museum in Los Angeles, CCCB in Barcelona, Bozar in Brussels and Kiasma in Helsinki.
 Forgács recently finished a project for the Museum of the History of Polish Jews in Warsaw entitled Letters to Afar, Polish Jewish life of the 1920-1939, an installation based on amateur films shot in the Interwar Years.
 With 22 of his films, EYE owns and preserves the largest Forgács collection in the world.
 His work has been acquired for the collections of other leading museums like MoMA in New York, the Getty Museum in Los Angeles and the Zentrum für Kunst und Medientechnologie in Karlsruhe.